aparmendariz/mcf_docs/docs/source/getting_started.rst

     my_mcf.gen_dict["outpath"]

-You can also specify the location of this folder manually using the ``gen_outpath`` parameter of the class :py:class:`~mcf_functions.ModifiedCausalForest`
+You can also specify the location of this folder manually using the ``gen_outpath`` parameter of the class :py:class:`~mcf_functions.ModifiedCausalForest`.

 Below you find a selected list of optional parameters that are often used to initialize a Modified Causal Forest.
 For a more detailed description of these parameters, please refer to the documentation of :py:class:`~mcf_functions.ModifiedCausalForest`.